Sunday, March 30, 2008

 Two out of three fourth graders cannot read proficiently and seven out of ten inner-city and rural fourth graders cannot read at the most basic level (Paige, 2002).
 Data such as these create considerable pressure on K-8 teachers to elevate reading proficiency.
 As well, one of the further challenges of tests such as the MontCas (Science and Math) and NAEP (Science and Math) is that the assessment questions often require strong reading comprehension skill levels as well as sufficient science and math conceptual understanding.

 Added to this now is the growing pressure to incorporate STEM into the K-12 classroom.
-How do you envision a math/science education curriculum that aligns with the expectations of NCLB while still providing a STEM-rich environment for science inquiry
+How do you envision a math/science education curriculum that aligns with the expectations of NCLB while still providing a STEM-rich environment for science inquiry and problem-based math learning?

 To explore this question, it will be helpful to examine some of the government policies behind these education agendas.
 Education Week just published an excellent summary of current STEM policy that integrates our discussion of NAEP and STEM.
 Check out the main article and click on the online reports of each state to see how Montana is doing.